Noah11012/libpixmap/README.md

 ## Quick Start

+Libpixmap can be used two ways: with and without clibs.

+### With Clibs

+[Clibs](https://github.com/clibs/clib) is a package manager for small C libraries.
+To install with Clibs, use the following command:

+`clib install Noah11012/libpixmap`

+### Without Clibs

 This library is by design very simple.
 Only a header and source file.
 Include the header and add the source file to the list of files to build.

 Example: